Holiday Food Traditions

 Kathy loves to serve slow cooked salmon with lemon relish during the holidays, adapted from Alice Water’s classic Chez Panisse Café Cookbook.
 To brighten up the winter table, Kathy also makes a cherry salsa to bring a sweet spin on an entertaining standard.

 Members Marcus and Rigoberto Zarco live and work in the greater Chicagoland area, but their hearts remain in Texas.
 Rigoberto loves Grace Parisi’s chowder recipe, which Marcus cooks for him during the first good chill of the year.
-The couple usually spend the holidays travelling the I-35 corridor in Texas to visit Marcus’s family, from the Rio Grande Valley north to Dallas-Fort Worth, but the pandemic suspended their usual festivities.
+The couple usually spend the holidays traveling the I-35 corridor in Texas to visit Marcus’s family, from the Rio Grande Valley north to Dallas-Fort Worth, but the pandemic suspended their usual festivities.

 Although the gatherings became smaller, the culinary offerings remain impressive.
 Marcus puts a wild Alaska spin on mac n’ cheese during Thanksgiving by adding spot shrimp to the classic dish.
 Rigoberto’s brother smokes salmon for Christmas festivities and Marcus bakes up golden salmon en croute pies throughout the holiday season.